 - To stay updated: follow us on Twitter, Facebook, and Instagram.

-You can still send in sightings!
-If you see a monarch, take a picture! (don’t worry, it can be far away and blurry).
+You can still submit sightings!
+If you see a monarch of any life stage (egg, caterpillar, chrysalis, butterfly), take a picture! (don’t worry, it can be far away and blurry).

 Congratulations to our first prize winner! “irej” on iNaturalist is the winner of a $50 REI GIFT CARD!

 A female monarch butterfly nectaring on rosemary observed by irej on Feb.
 16, 2020 in Alameda, CA.

 Congratulations to our 2nd week winner, Pete Bevelacqua!
 And he is receiving a gift card to Ethos Santa Cruz.